How much can a self-employed professional borrow?

 Contractors

-If you're a contractor, we have a number of mortgage guides including for limited company contractors and umbrella contractors.
+If you're a contractor, we have a number of self-employed mortgage guides including for limited company contractors and umbrella contractors.

 What other factors affect how much I can borrow?